YCAMInterlab/GRPContractForm/MANUAL_English.md

 ####Article 20 (Discontinuation of Work)

-> If the Host decides to discontinue the Work, and no breach of contract by the Researcher is involved, the Host shall pay the Researcher 50% of the commission defined in Article 12 as the only remuneration.
+> If the Host decides to discontinue the Work, and no breach of contract by the Researcher is involved, the Host shall pay the Researcher fifty (50)% of the commission defined in Article 12 as the only remuneration.

 This article specifies how to handle a situation in which the Host decides to discontinue the work without a breach of contract by the Researcher.
 In such case, the Researcher shall receive 50% of the commission as the only compensation.